PHI401 Research Ethics and Philosophy of Science I

 First time: 2009H

-An elementary and introductory course in philosophy of science will give the student a good basis for a better understanding of issues concerning research ethics and social responsibility of science by viewing science as a practice form and by examining its own ethical aim ("good" science).
-Among issues to be discussed are: The value- and norm systems of science facts and values political-economical interests and scientific integrity research ethical guidelines duties towards other scientists and research objects science, technology and society, ethical challenges in developmental research, scientific rationality and scientific methods, scientific realism and social constructivism, metaphors and theory formation, theoretical experience/experimental experience.
+This introductory course in philosophy of science will provide the student with a good basis for a better understanding of issues concerning research ethics and social responsibility of science by viewing science as a practice form and by examining its own ethical aim ("good" science).
+Among issues to be discussed are: The value- and norm systems of science, facts and values, political-economical interests and scientific integrity, research ethical guidelines, duties towards other scientists and research objects, science, technology and society, ethical challenges in developmental research, science and pseudo-science, scientific rationality and scientific methods, scientific realism and social constructivism, metaphors and theory formation, theoretical experience/experimental experience.

 Teachers will be available by appointment.